 I'll give you a few minutes...

-But in the interests of avoiding writing an all-is-wonderful moving to Seattle guide, here are some of the less than celebrated aspects of the city.
+But in the interests of avoiding writing an all-is-wonderful guide, here are some of the less than celebrated aspects of the city.

-The steep hills mean that a lot more residents get to enjoy the stunning Puget Sound and mountain view than just the homes right next to the water.
+The steep hills mean that a lot more residents get to enjoy the stunning Sound and mountain views, not just the homes right next to the water.

 But fear not, there are plenty of flat areas as well, but in general, the closer to the water a neighborhood is, the more slopey streets it will have.